-The Michigan School Professional Psychology is approved by the U.S. Department of Education to award federal aid to eligible students.
-Through participation in the Title IV Federal Assistance Program, eligible students have loan options to choose from including Stafford Loan, Plus Loans, and private loans.
-In addition, MiSPP offers assistance to deserving students in the form of academic scholarships and need-based grants and loans.
+The Michigan School of Professional Psychology is approved by the U.S. Department of Education to award federal aid to eligible students.
+Through participation in Title IV Federal Student Aid Programs, eligible students have loan options to choose from including Unsubsidized Stafford Loan, Graduate PLUS Loan, and private loans.
+In addition, MiSPP offers assistance in the form of academic scholarships.

-The student begins the financial aid process by filing a Free Application for Federal Student Aid (FAFSA) and then completes an online loan application.
+The student begins the financial aid process by filing a Free Application for Federal Student Aid (FAFSA) and then completes an online master promissory note (MPN) and loan entrance counseling.